 “They went out of the way to offer competitive prices when this blockade was imposed and thus, helped Qatar overcome shortage of milk, chicken and many other food items,” Mudar said.

-The seed that was sown over a decade ago and nurtured by friendship, has not only taken root, but is bearing fruit in the form of many more ventures like chicken import.
+The seed that was sown over a decade ago and nurtured by friendship, has not only taken root, but also is bearing fruit in the form of many more ventures like chicken import.
 In future, the duo plans to start their clothing line with a Qatari label.